skypyxis/OutlookCO2/README.md

-Do you wish to display up-to-date CO2 levels on your Outlook email signature?
-I got tired of updating the values every other day and wrote a tool for that.
-Please check if it can help you too.
+- Do you know which is the current CO2 atmospheric concentration level?

-Science advisers on the Intergovernmental Panel on Climate Change have estimated a CO2 concentration of no more than 450 parts per million for a 2 degrees temperature raise or 430 ppm for 1.5 degrees.
+- Did you know science advisers on the Intergovernmental Panel on Climate Change have estimated a CO2 concentration of no more than 450 parts per million for a 2 degrees temperature raise and 430 ppm for 1.5 degrees?

+- Would you like to track these levels and who knows, even raise awareness about it by sharing the data on your email signature?

+If you think you'd like to give it a try this tool might help you – it updates your Outlook email signature with up to date CO2 metrics.

 # OutlookCO2
 This tool updates your *Microsoft Outlook (\*)* HTML signature with updated CO2 atmospheric concentration levels as recorded in Mauna Loa Observatory.

 A ready to execute x64 .exe is available for **download here**: http://bit.ly/OutlookCO2

+**Important:** If Windows don't let you run the app please check OutlookCO2.exe properties and make sure the **Unblock** check box is ticked.
+This is a Windows security feature for unsigned downloaded files.

+You can verify the integrity of the .zip file against the following hash codes:
 ```
 CRC-32: 7EB04300
 SHA-1: 20D7600A659E05DF2A72D2EB131001A8BE57483F